asanoaozora/gpsnavi/README.md

 Navigation Open Source Project
 ==============================

-This recipe for Navigation demo is intended to be built into Automotive Grade Linux (AGL) source code (https://wiki.automotivelinux.org/agl-distro/source-code).
+This recipe for Navigation demo is intended to be built either into Automotive Grade Linux (AGL) source code (https://wiki.automotivelinux.org/agl-distro/source-code). or outside, by using --enable-standalone as an option for configure

+## How-to build
+./configure
+or ./configure --enable-standalone
+NB: To test it under Ubuntu (with weston), please comment line 30 of src/glview_wayland.c to unuse IVI_SHELL) make

 ## Usage